welcome to ramage.uk andTM413.UK

-Watford Gap, situated slightly above where i have put the label was a pinch point between the two fields (actually located in two different farms) which made up the Play Pen.
+Watford Gap was a pinch point between the two fields (whiche were actually located in two different farms) which made up the Play Pen.

 The Play Pen is where the action was.
 This photo is taken from the top of the arena close to where the commentary van was located.
 Vehicles went counter clockwise usually from the entrance top left, down the slope past the Baker's Arms (marquee beer tent) up past the commentary box then down the slope up through Watford Gap (where one wag once installed a speed camera) and round and down to complete the circuit.